1truong9song9hiep8/journey-to-the-west/chapter-13.md

 As they talked, the sky began to darken.
 The servants brought chairs and a table and set out several dishes of well-cooked tiger meat, steaming hot.
 Boqin invited Tripitaka to begin, telling him that rice would follow.
 "O dear!" said Tripitaka, his hands folded.
-"To tell you the truth, I have been a monk since leaving my mother‟s womb, and I have never eaten any meat."
+"To tell you the truth, I have been a monk since leaving my mother"s womb, and I have never eaten any meat."
 Hearing this, Boqin reflected awhile.
 He then said, "Elder, for generations this humble family has never kept a vegetarian diet.
 We could, I suppose, find some bamboo shoots and wood ears and prepare some dried vegetables and bean cakes, but they would all be cooked with the fat of deer or tigers.
 Even our pots and pans are greasesoaked!
 What am I to do?
-I must ask the elder‟s pardon."
+I must ask the elder"s pardon."
-"Don‟t fret," said Tripitaka.
+"Don"t fret," said Tripitaka.
 "Enjoy the food yourself.
 Even if I were not to eat for three or four days, I could bear the hunger.
 But I dare not break the dietary commandment."
 "Suppose you starve to death," said Boqin, "what then?"
 "I am indebted to the Heavenly kindness of the Guardian," said Tripitaka, "for saving me from the packs of tigers and wolves.
 Starving to death is better than being food for a tiger."
-When Boqin‟s mother heard this, she cried, "Son, stop such idle talk with the elder.
+When Boqin"s mother heard this, she cried, "Son, stop such idle talk with the elder.
 Let me prepare a vegetarian dish to serve him."
 "Where would you get such a dish?" said Boqin.
 "Never mind.
-I‟ll fix it," said his mother.
+I"ll fix it," said his mother.
 She asked her daughter-in-law to take down a small cooking pan and heat it until much of the grease had burned off.
 They washed and scrubbed the pan again and again and then put it back on the stove and boiled some water in it.
 Taking some elm